procf/procf.github.io/research/sim/index.md

 {% include section.html %}
 # Emergence of rigidity

-We have been very much interested in better understanding colloidal gels, from emergence of rigidity to yielding and rheological hysteresis in attractive colloids.
+We have a keen interest in better understanding colloidal gels, from emergence of rigidity to yielding and rheological hysteresis in attractive colloids.
 We have built foundational understandings of the formation and coarsening of the colloidal structures both under quiescent and flowing conditions, allowing us to structurally describe concepts such as mutation, aging, and memory formation in colloidal gels.
 The ultimate goal of our work has always been to enable new structure [and hence mechanical] design of attractive colloidal gels with desirable and maybe even tunable properties.
 {% include section.html %}